onyxcodes/alenite-design/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## Preview
+You can preview most of the components on storybook [here](https://onyxcodes.github.io/alenite-design/).

 ## Installation

+This project is still in early development, please use with care, and don't be afraid to report any bug!
-To install Alenite Design, you can use npm.
-Haven't published the repository on npmjs yet so:
+To install Alenite Design, you can use npm:

 ```bash
 npm install alenite-design